ProhibitedTV/BitRiver-Live/docs/quickstart.md

    and viewer URL) and rotate the administrator password to a strong random value unless the file already exists.
 When a pre-existing `.env` is missing required credentials, the helper backfills them (including the OME API username/password) so Compose can start without manual edits.
-3. Regenerate `deploy/ome/Server.generated.xml` from the template in `deploy/ome/Server.xml`, substituting `BITRIVER_OME_USERNAME` and `BITRIVER_OME_PASSWORD` so the OME control/health endpoint binds to port `8081` with the same credentials the API uses for health checks.
-4. Launch the containers with `docker compose up --build -d` using the compose file in `deploy/`.
+3. Launch the containers with `docker compose up --build -d` using the compose file in `deploy/`.
 Docker automatically builds the API, viewer, SRS controller, and transcoder images the first time, so no registry login is required, and the manifest enables `restart: unless-stopped` for each long-lived service so they come back online after crashes or host reboots.
-5. Wait for Postgres to accept connections.
+4. Wait for Postgres to accept connections.
 The compose bundle now launches a short-lived `postgres-migrations` service that walks the SQL files in `deploy/migrations/`, applies them with `psql`, and exits.
 If a migration fails the service stops and the API never starts, giving you a chance to correct the database state before retrying `docker compose up -d`.
-6. Wait for the API readiness check to pass (`/readyz`), then invoke the `bootstrap-admin` helper to seed the admin account and print the credentials.
+5. Wait for the API readiness check to pass (`/readyz`), then invoke the `bootstrap-admin` helper to seed the admin account and print the credentials.
 The `/healthz` endpoint still reports ingest dependency status in the JSON payload and may mark the stack as `degraded` when streaming services are unavailable, but readiness will only fail when core API dependencies are down.

 The health payload still expects the ingest services to be reachable from the API container:

 - **SRS controller:** `BITRIVER_SRS_API` defaults to `http://srs-controller:1985` inside the Compose network.
 If you move SRS elsewhere, point this URL at a reachable host and keep the API token aligned with the controller's configuration.
 - **OvenMediaEngine:** `BITRIVER_OME_API` defaults to `http://ome:8081` and requires the username/password set in `.env`.
-The compose stack mounts `deploy/ome/Server.generated.xml` into the container's `origin_conf` and `edge_conf` directories so the `/healthz` endpoint binds to `8081` with matching credentials.
-When running OME outside Compose, keep this URL reachable from the API container so `/healthz` reports the correct status even though the HTTP status code remains 200 during degraded states.
+The default Compose setup relies on the image's baked configuration; when running OME outside Compose, keep this URL reachable from the API container so `/healthz` reports the correct status even though the HTTP status code remains 200 during degraded states.
+To opt into a custom `Server.xml`, set `BITRIVER_OME_CUSTOM_CONFIG=1` before running the quickstart so it renders `deploy/ome/Server.generated.xml` and mounts it via `deploy/docker-compose.ome-custom.yml`.
 - **Transcoder:** `BITRIVER_TRANSCODER_API` defaults to `http://transcoder:9000`; ensure the host and port resolve from the API container and that the token matches `BITRIVER_TRANSCODER_TOKEN`.

 Update the generated `.env` before inviting real users—swap in a valid admin email, capture the printed admin password (the